burtscher/Indigo3Suite/README.md

 A `./run_all_codes.py` script is also provided.
 It looks in the `executables` directory.
 To see the full list of parameters, run it without arguments:

-    `python3 ./run_all_codes.py`
+    python3 ./run_all_codes.py

-For example, this command will run the compiled Connected Components C codes on the inputs in `./inputs/` using 32 CPU threads and writing the output to `./run_logs/`:
+For example, this command will run the compiled Connected Components C codes on the inputs in `./inputs/` using 32 CPU threads and write the output to `./run_logs/`:

-    `python3 ./run_all_codes.py ./inputs/ 1 32 0 1`
+    python3 ./run_all_codes.py ./inputs/ 1 32 0 1

 ## Inputs